 During a long, offensive rant against homosexuality on BBC 5 Live earlier in August he likened homosexuality to perversion, bestiality and accused broadcaster Stephen Fry of being “sick” because of his attempt to take his own life by suicide.

-The picture of the two leaders, painted by Konstantin Altunin, has been removed The director of St. Petersburg's Museum of Power, Tatiana Titova, told AP on Wednesday that Altunin left for France and was planning to request asylum there.
+The director of St. Petersburg's Museum of Power, Tatiana Titova, told AP on Wednesday that Altunin left for France and was planning to request asylum there.

 A police statement did not specify which laws may have been violated by the provocative works.
 One Russian law prohibits insulting state authorities; while another recently imposed law bans alleged homosexual propaganda aimed at minors.

 Join our new commenting forum